mspass-team/mspass/docs/source/getting_started/getting_started_overview.rst

 workflow and the physical nodes on which it is run.
 Putting the database server on the same node as the scheduler could cause issues for a workflow running lots of database operations.

-We show the example with sharding turned on (part b of the figure) as an illustration of how sharding could be enabld to possibly improve load balancing in such a situation.
+We show the example with sharding turned on (part b of the figure) as an illustration of how sharding could be enabld to possibly improve load balancing in such a situation with high database traffic.
 Some key points about the sharding example are the
 following:

 *  When sharding is used we add two new MsPASS "role" definitions: